jasylwong/recip-easy/README.md

 $ npm install
 $ npm start
 ```
-To view the app navigate to: http://localhost:3000/
+To then view the app locally, navigate to: http://localhost:3000/

 ## <a name="Tech_stack">Tech stack</a>